 This creates significant economic and societal challenges in ensuring a high quality of life for our aging population.
 The Medical Technologies IKC is addressing these needs and expectations, helping to ensure an active lifestyle for “fifty active years after fifty”.
 We focus on areas of clinical need in musculoskeletal disease, dentistry and cardiovascular disease, which have been strategically prioritised by the University and the Leeds Teaching Hospitals NHS Trust.

 Since 2009, the Medical Technologies IKC has focused on advancing class three devices and regenerative devices for treatment of musculoskeletal disease, advanced wound care products, dental interventions and cardiovascular devices and grafts.
 It has also supported the research and development of enabling and companion technologies.

-The global value of these market segments is currently £60bn, predicted to grow to £90bn by 2025.
 The growth in these market segments will involve increasing convergence of different and diverse technologies (including e.g. digital, advanced materials, AI and data analytics), which will be integrated into more sophisticated and innovative medical products, devices, services and systems.
 These diverse technologies will emerge from the research community, from health-tech industry and from other sectors.

 New technology opportunities are emerging from universities, industry and from other sectors and being exploited by new start-ups, spin-outs and existing medical device companies.